apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Julia Fox Says She Deeply Regrets Dating Kanye West**
+**Rare deluge floods parts of the Sahara desert for the first time in decades**

-You can read more about it [here](https://www.tmz.com/2024/10/12/julia-fox-regret-briefly-dating-kanye-west/).
+You can read more about it [here](https://www.cbsnews.com/news/sahara-desert-flooding-morocco/).

 ## Requirements
 - Python 3.8